cmse822/cmse822.github.io/assignments/pca1.md

 ## Review

-1. Write up a list of the key points from the reading.
-2. What questions do you have about the subject material covered in the reading?
-3. Commit your write-up as a plain text or markdown document to your assignment repo _before the start of class_.
+1. In the `#questions` channel of the course Slack, post at least one question about the reading.
+If someone has already posted your question, you may instead "upvote" that question by reacting to it with a "thumbs up" or other appropriate reaction emoji.

 ## Exercises